Atlassian Intelligence Edit Content: The ultimate 2026 guide

 Expert Verified

 We’ve all been there.
 You spend what feels like half your day just writing tickets, drafting reports, or updating the company wiki.
-It's a necessary grind, but it often gets in the way of the actual work you're supposed to be doing.
+It's an essential part of keeping projects moving, and Atlassian has made it much easier to stay on top of these tasks.

-Atlassian noticed this drain on productivity and introduced Atlassian Intelligence, a set of AI-powered tools meant to help teams create and polish content right inside products like Jira and Confluence.
+Atlassian has introduced Atlassian Intelligence, a set of AI-powered tools meant to help teams create and polish content right inside products like Jira and Confluence.
+It’s a great way to boost productivity without leaving your workspace.

-This guide will walk you through how to use Atlassian Intelligence Edit Content features, what they’re good for, and some pretty big limitations you need to be aware of.
-While built-in tools are convenient, they often can't compete with more specialized platforms.
-We’ll explore why a more powerful alternative might be the right move for teams whose knowledge isn’t all neatly tucked away in the Atlassian suite.
+This guide will walk you through how to use Atlassian Intelligence Edit Content features and what they’re good for.
+While these built-in tools are incredibly convenient, we’ll also look at how they can be paired with other platforms.
+We’ll explore how a complementary platform might be the right move for teams who want to connect their Atlassian suite with knowledge from all their other apps.

 What is Atlassian Intelligence?

 It runs on a combination of Atlassian's own machine learning models and tech from OpenAI.
-Atlassian says it uses your company’s project and service data to give you more personalized results.
-In theory, this means it learns your team’s lingo and workflows to offer up more useful suggestions.
+Atlassian uses your company’s project and service data to give you personalized results.
+This means it understands your team’s lingo and workflows to offer up useful and relevant suggestions.

 How to use Atlassian Intelligence to edit content